Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 • Heading to a hospital is always better than going to a small clinic because a big hospital will have more resources to help, including language support management.

 This English online tool on the Tokyo Fire Department’s website is very helpful for checking whether you should call an ambulance.
-Another version to help you make the decision about calling an ambulance is here.

 Let us also mention here that the ambulance service is free of cost in Japan.